Fill in the form to receive a free call from one of our advisers. We can also arrange to meet you for a free initial consultation at our office.

-It is a legal agreement binding all creditors provided that the Proposal is accepted by more than 75% of creditors’ voting at the meeting of creditors.
+It is a legal agreement binding all creditors provided that the Proposal is accepted by more than 75% of creditors’ voting.
 An Insolvency Practitioner (IP) will supervise the terms of the arrangement and is known as a Supervisor.

-Unlike in a Liquidation, which is a terminal process in a CVA the Company can continue to trade throughout the duration of this CVA process and beyond.
+Unlike in a Liquidation, which is a terminal process, the Company can continue to trade throughout the duration of the CVA process and beyond.

 What are the Advantages of a Company Voluntary Arrangement (CVA)?